+1.4.7 Site Cover and Landscaped Areas

+1.4.8 Fencing

-1.4.7 7 Site Cover and Landscaped Areas Not relevant for this application.
-1.4.8 Fencing Not relevant for this application.
-1.4.9 9 Garages and Access Con trols Compliance against these provisions will 1) Garages are to be sited as per the preferred siting diagram at Figure E1.33. be considered in future dwelling applications.
-2) Where a carport or garage entry forms part of the front façade of a dwelling, it is to be set back a minimum of 5.5m from the front boundary and at least 1m behind the building façade.
-However it is noted that the Building Envelope Plan submitted with this application provides for a mix of single and double garages.
-In approving this 3) Front loaded double garages are only permissible on lots with a frontage width equal to or greater than 12.5m. plan, the proponent is seeking to have that plan prevail over the DCP controls 4) The maximum dimension for garage doors is to be less than 50% of the front façade, 6m in width and 2.4m in height.
-Triple fronted garages are not permitted. for future housing applications.
-5) Carports and garages are to be treated as an important element of the dwelling façade and are to be integrated with, and complementary to, the dwelling design in terms of design and materials.
-Garage doors are to be visually recessed through use of materials, colours, and overhangs.
-6) The maximum number of dwellings to be serviced from a shared driveway is 10.
-7) Garages are to comply with AS 2890.1 Off Street parking, including: a) minimum internal width between main walls of 3m for a single garage; b) minimum internal width between main walls of 5.5m for a double garage.
-8) Driveway access to garages on steep land must comply with AS 2890.1.
-Stencil-crete on driveways is not permitted.
-9) Driveways are to be no wider than 4.5m at the front boundary and should be a minimum of 1.5m from street trees.
-10) Where possible, the garage for a corner lot should be accessed from the secondary street, unless the secondary street is Caddens Road.
-11) At grade car parking for residential and commercial buildings must be appropriately screened from view.
+- 1) Garages are to be sited as per the preferred siting diagram at Figure E1.33. - Where a carport or garage entry forms part of the front façade of a dwelling, it is to be set back a minimum of 5.5m from the front boundary and at least 1m behind the building façade. - Front loaded double garages are only permissible on lots with a frontage width equal to or greater than 12.5m - 4) The maximum dimension for garage doors is to be less than 50% of the front façade, 6m in width and 2.4m in height.
+Triple fronted garages are not permitted. - Carports and garages are to be treated as an important element of the dwelling façade and are to be integrated with, and complementary to, the dwelling design in terms of design and materials.
+Garage doors are to be visually recessed through use of materials, colours, and overhangs. - The maximum number of dwellings to be serviced from a shared driveway is 10. - Garages are to comply with AS 2890.1 Off Street parking, including: 7) a) minimum internal width between main walls of 3m for a single garage; b) minimum internal width between main walls of 5.5m for a double - Driveway access to garages on steep land must comply with AS 2890.1.
+Stencil-crete on driveways is not permitted. - Driveways are to be no wider than 4.5m at the front boundary and should be a minimum of 1.5m from street trees. - 10) Where possible, the garage for a corner lot should be accessed from the secondary street, unless the secondary street is Caddens Road - 11) At grade car parking for residential and commercial buildings must be appropriately screened from view.